jrog612/Jackal/README.rst

 Jackal
 ---------------

-Jackal is topping framework what help to handle troublesome tasks and maintains structural simplicity and unity when use Django and Django Rest Framework.
+Jackal is extensions of Django Rest Framework.
+It helps to handle troublesome tasks and maintains structural simplicity and unity.

 Jackal's features: